SuperDARN/pyDARNio/docs/user/citing.md

-If pyDARN contributes to a project that leads to a scientific publication, please acknowledge this fact by citing the software and SuperDARN.
+If pyDARNio contributes to a project that leads to a scientific publication, please acknowledge this fact by citing the software and SuperDARN.

 # How to cite SuperDARN